 So yes, Wolf Hall is an ‘English’ book, subtle – as the cliché goes.
-Plus, occasionally brutal and upfront – the times were harsh, and Mantel doesn’t romanticize.
+Plus, occasionally brutal and upfront – times were harsh, and Mantel doesn’t romanticize.
 Subtle, brutal, and funny too!
 Although it’s not a court drama, Susanna Clarke’s Jonathan Strange & Mr. Norrell would be a good fantasy counterpart.

 There’s so much to say about this book.
-In the remainder, I’ll focus on the conflict between two world views underlying the novel, and some remarks on Mantel’s style.
+In the remainder, I’ll focus on the conflict between two world views underlying the novel, and make some remarks on Mantel’s style.

 In New York’s Frick Collection two surviving copies of lost Hans Holblein paintings hang opposed to each other: Thomas More and Thomas Cromwell.
-The central dichotomy of Wolf Hall isn’t about Anne Boleyn vs. Katherine of Aragon, or about Henry VIII vs. The Pope, or nobility vs. the common people.
+The central dichotomy of Wolf Hall isn’t about Anne Boleyn vs. Katherine of Aragon, or Henry VIII vs. The Pope, or nobility vs. the common people.
 It is between two world-views these two Thomases represent.